-In March of last year, we announced the completion of a financing package yielding \$26.8 million in gross proceeds for the Company.
+In March of 2022, we announced the completion of a financing package yielding \$26.8 million in gross proceeds for the Company.
 The financing included an \$8.8 million equity subscription plus \$21.2 million principal amount of convertible bonds (net cash proceeds of \$18 million).

-In February 2023, post period end, the Company raised an additional \$20.3 million gross proceeds in a private placement of ordinary shares and American Depositary Shares.
+In February 2023, the Company raised an additional \$20.3 million gross proceeds in a private placement of ordinary shares and American Depositary Shares.